Get Started ——

 Please respect and follow these guidelines to protect your family and ours!

-- OT Connection is currently requiring masks for all patients ages 2 and over that are able to tolerate them.
+- OT Connection is currently suggesting masks for all patients ages 2 and over that are able to tolerate them, but this is not a requirement

 - For adults entering the clinic, masks are also required and we are requesting 1 adult attend the session with their child at this time.